kokizzu/kokizzu-benchmark/ser-deser/README.md

 ## TODO

-- for libraries that default doesn't have buffer pool, add a `sync.Pool`
+- for libraries that default doesn't have buffer pool, clone benchmark function and add a private `sync.Pool`